-A non-line piece (pawn or king) clears the line for a line piece in two or more steps.
+1. A non-line-piece (pawn or king) clears the line for a line-piece in two or more steps;

-The idea was suggested by Aleksey Oganesyan in the RU-Chess-Art blog.
-The term was coined by Viktoras Paliulionis.
+The idea was suggested by Aleksey Oganesyan in the RU-Chess-Art blog (as pawn-Bristol).
+The term Pseudo Bristol was coined by Viktoras Paliulionis for more general case.

 See also: Bristol; Step-by-step Bristol.